russell-archer/SwiftUI-ImageAPIDemo/README.md

 ___

 ## Configure access to Pixabay URL
 First, the default security configuration for iOS will not allow requests to random URLs.
-You need to explicitly configure access to Pixabay by adding the following to your Info.plist:
+You need to explicitly configure access to Pixabay by adding the following to your **Info.plist**:

 ```
 <key>NSAppTransportSecurity</key>